Ken Gillings led us on a Magical Avian and Historical Expedition to Memel in the Free State in 2007.

 (Slides change every four seconds.
 To pause click top right corner.
 To speed up or go back, use arrows).

-On the trail there was a bit of oofin’ and poofin’ – and some lying down and contemplating the sky.
+On the trail there was a bit of ‘oofin’ and poofin’ – and even some lying down for a while to serenely contemplate the sky and the clouds.
+Well, that’s what they said, anyway.

 It was 6km as the crows fly, but we weren’t equipped for flight.
 It took us a while, and when we eventually reached the next Quantum Leap (back into our taxis), it was good and dark.
 It was a lovely, unforgettable adventure.